Transforming To Futurecoal: The Global Alliance For Sustainable Coal

-Kolkata, India - News Direct - 21 November 2023 - After 38 years the World Coal Association (WCA) will cease and usher in a new era under the transformative branding: FutureCoal The Global Alliance for Sustainable Coal.
+(MENAFN- Media OutReach Newswire) Kolkata, India - News Direct - 21 November 2023 - After 38 years the World Coal Association (WCA) will cease and usher in a new era under the transformative branding: FutureCoal – The Global Alliance for Sustainable Coal.

 FutureCoal Chief Executive Michelle Manook